 Major 7th chords

 The chord is built by a root, a major third, a fifth and a major seventh.
 There are many ways to play these chords.
-Below you can see maj7 chords in open positions presented in pictures and by scrolling down further you could also see maj7 played as barre chords.
+Below you can see maj7 chords in open positions presented in pictures and by scrolling down further you could also see maj7 barre chords.

 Open major 7th chords